auduntre/IN4200/partial_exam/IN4200_PE_AUDUNTRE/README.md

 * `-DVERBOSE_MAIN` for the `main` function.
 * `-DVERBOSE_ITERATIONS` for the `PageRank_iterations` function.

-Remember to run `make clean` first if recompiling.
+Remember to delete the program and object files by `make clean` first if recompiling.

 ### Running